Nissan 180SX: 180SX generations

 The 180SX came in three major generations: the first one was released in March 1989 up to January 1991, the second was from January 1991 to August 1996, and the third and final one from August 1996 to December 1998.

-The first iteration of the 180SX came in two versions called Type I (standard type) and Type II (advanced type).
+The first iteration of the 180SX was released in March 1989 and came in two versions called Type I (standard type) and Type II (advanced type).
 Nissan's HICAS II four wheel steering system was optional only on the Type II 180SX.
 All versions had the CA18DET engine with 175 PS.
 The 5-speed manual and 4-speed automatic transmissions were available in all types.
-HICAS-equipped cars have a leading K in their model code; RS13 thus becomes KRS13 when fitted with HICAS.
+HICAS-equipped cars have a leading K in their model code; thus the RS13 became KRS13 when equipped with HICAS.

 The second iteration 180SX was released in January 1991 and included several major changes from the first model.
 This included the SR20DET engine with 205 PS.
-Although the engine was larger than the previous CA18DET engine the '180SX' nomenclature remained.
-The brakes were enlarged and limited slip differential added.
+Although the engine was larger than the previous CA18DET engine, the '180SX' nomenclature remained.
+The brakes were enlarged and limited-slip differential was added.
 The front bumper and parts of the interior were also redesigned.
 Type I and Type II were once again offered with only trim differences separating the two.
 The 15-inch alloy wheels also changed in design from the first model.
-Nissan's Super HICAS four wheel steering was an option on all models as were 5-speed manual and 4-speed automatic transmissions.
+Nissan's Super HICAS four-wheel steering was an option on all models as were 5-speed manual and 4-speed automatic transmissions.

 The second iteration was facelifted in January 1991.
 Although the car largely remained visually and mechanically unchanged, an additional trim level called Type III was added.
 Electronic climate control and CD audio were also added as options.

-An additional facelift was performed in 1994, the trim levels were renamed to Type R and Type X, with Type X being the higher of the two.
-Overall the car remained almost unchanged however.

-A final facelift to the middle model occurred in August 1996 with the addition of a driver's side airbag and a change of alloy wheels amongst other minor details.
+An additional facelift was performed in 1994, with the trim levels being renamed to Type R and Type X, with Type X being the highest level model.
+Again, the car remained virtually unchanged.
+The final facelift of the second iteration came in August 1996 with the addition of a driver-side airbag and a change of alloy wheels amongst other minor details.